Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

         And I navigate to "https://{mydomain}.qasimodo.io"
-        Then I should land on Qasimodo Sign In page When I enter "Mark" into the Username text field And I enter "P@ssword" into the Password text field And I click in "Login" button
+        Then I should land on Qasimodo Sign In page When I enter "Mark" into the Username text field And I enter "Pass" into the Password text field And I click in "Login" button
         Then I should be logged in